 Jefferies (JEF) Dips More Than Broader Markets: What You Should Know

-Wall Street will be looking for positivity from JEF as it approaches its next earnings report date.
-In that report, analysts expect JEF to post earnings of $1.11 per share.
-This would mark year-over-year growth of 593.75%.
+JEF will be looking to display strength as it nears its next earnings release.
+On that day, JEF is projected to report earnings of $1.11 per share, which would represent year-over-year growth of 593.75%.
 Meanwhile, our latest consensus estimate is calling for revenue of $1.74 billion, up 51.62% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $4.33 per share and revenue of $6.78 billion, which would represent changes of +63.4% and +11.1%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for JEF.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for JEF should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 JEF currently has a Zacks Rank of #3 (Hold).

-Investors should also note JEF's current valuation metrics, including its Forward P/E ratio of 7.47.
-Its industry sports an average Forward P/E of 13.76, so we one might conclude that JEF is trading at a discount comparatively.
+Looking at its valuation, JEF is holding a Forward P/E ratio of 7.25.
+Its industry sports an average Forward P/E of 13.44, so we one might conclude that JEF is trading at a discount comparatively.

 The Financial - Miscellaneous Services industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 194, putting it in the bottom 24% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 194, which puts it in the bottom 24% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.